 Gas test precautions.
-Do not connect to gas service until tests described in Connect Utilities have been successfully completed. tor and release it to complete the connection.
+Do not connect to gas service until tests described in Connect Utilities have been successfully completed.
 For threaded connectors (Figure 77), remove the black cap and nipple (or any other plugs, such as a black iron plug) from both the supply and receiving sides and screw the connector onto the supply and return pipes as necessary.